mes258/ssssnake/designDoc.md

 ## Files:
 * `snake.c`
 	* This is the main file.
 It creates the board, the user snake and all the AI snakes.
-Run this file to play the game. /Note: As of 04/19/2018, this compiles but is very broken.
-After running, press "q" to quit./
+Run this file to play the game.
 * `linkedlist.c`
 	* This file has all methods for the linkedlist object, linked via `linkedlist.h`.
 Each snake in the game is a linked list
 * `linkedlist.h`
 	* This file has the abstractions for `linkedlist.c`
 * `makefile`
 	* Compiles `snake.c` into `snake`
+* `splitWork.md`
+	* This file describes how we split the work for the beta.
 * `designDoc.md`
 	* This file